 Mr. LaBoon called on Mr. Bob Zincke, chairman of the Investor Development Committee, for an update on the campaign.
 To date, the 2001 membership campaign has reached eighty-three percent of the $5,050,000 goal.
 The greatest challenge is with the renewal of forty-one percent of our members who remain pending.
 He thanked the directors who agreed to contact the members and encouraged them to follow up within the next two weeks to secure their membership.
 In addition, the Partnership Ambassadors will make their final calls to renew members by end of the month.

 Mr. Zincke next reported on the upcoming President’s Council meetings.
 Many of the directors have not only attended previous Council meetings but have been gracious enough to be the “industry speaker”.
 These meetings have proven to be very popular with the major investors by giving them an opportunity to see the value the Partnership brings to their business and to Houston.
-This year, rather than holding the meetings at a hotel, several meetings will be held in volunteer director’s board rooms.
-All of the logistics and preparation will be handled by the Partnership staff.
+This year, rather than holding the meetings at a hotel, several meetings will be held in volunteer director’s conference rooms.
+The Partnership staff will handle all of the logistics and preparation.
 The Investor Development committee felt that this new approach would lend a new twist to the meetings and bring out some major investors who have not attended in previous years.
 Mr. LaBoon thanked Mr. Zincke for his report and stated that he was looking forward to the Council meetings this year and thought the new format would lend itself well to getting members more involved.

 The chairman then asked for any other business to come before the meeting.
 Hearing none, he then declared the meeting adjourned and invited the directors to remain for the luncheon and hear from Jim Royer, and others, regarding the final TRIP 2000 report.